 Abaqus results are interpolated across the intersected cell-face from the result values associated with the nodes of that face.
 This is also the case for integration point results, as they are directly associated with their corresponding element node in ResInsight.

-- Case – Sets this case for all the curves.
+- Case – Applies the selected case to all the curves.

-- Well Path – Applies this well path to all the curves.
-Will not affect curves using a Simulation Well.
+- Well Name – Applies this well path to all the curves.

 Well Log RFT Curves